 Single cup coffee has revolutionized the at-home and office coffee market.
 Consumers love the convenience, efficiency, and quality of brewing a fresh personalized cup of coffee.
 In fact, 33% of American’s owned a single cup coffee brewing machine in 2017, according to the National Coffee Association, and 3.71 billion U.S. dollars were generated in single cup coffee retail sales in 2016.
 That is a lot of coffee!

-But have you given any thought on how all the plastic single cups are effecting our environment.
-3.71 billion dollars of single cups is a lot of plastic single cup capsules making their way into landfills.
+But have you given any thought on how all the plastic single cups are affecting our environment?
+3.71 billion dollars of single cups is a lot of plastic single-cup capsules making their way into landfills.
 There are eco-friendly alternatives to the traditional plastic single cup coffee capsules that allow you to continue to enjoy the coffees, teas and hot chocolates you love while also protecting the environment.

 Recycling Single Cup Coffee with EcoCup®

 After brewing, let the single cup cool and then follow these three recycling steps: Click, Separate and Recycle.

 - Click locate the tab above the embossed arrow on the pod and CLICK.

 - Separate peel away the lid from the outer cup and SEPARATE the lid from the filter.

 - Recycle the outer plastic cup where #6 polystyrene plastic is accepted.* Compost the coffee grounds in your backyard garden or compost bin and place the remaining lid and filter in the trash.

 “The Water Guy” TM continues to look for suppliers that are using sustainable materials in their packaging.
 It is part of our commitment to long term sustainability practices.